-Short-term deposits amounted to \$151 million, out of which \$150 million represent a 12-month certificate of deposit, which can be readily converted in cash.
+Short-term deposits amounted to \$91 million, out of which \$90 million represent an 8-month deposit, which can be readily converted in cash.

-Marketable securities, current was composed of: (i) \$133 million invested in Aa2 Italian Treasury Bills with maturity less than 12 months and (ii) \$293 million invested in senior debt securities (out of which \$264 million at a floating rate and \$29 million at a fixed rate) issued by primary financial institutions with an average rating of Aa3/A+ from Moody's and S&P. Both the Treasury Bills and the Floating Rate Notes are classified as available-for-sale and reported at fair value.
+Marketable securities, current was composed of: (i) \$100 million invested in Aaa U.S. Government Treasury Bills with maturity less than 4 months; (ii) \$85 million invested in A2 Italian Treasury Bills with maturity less than 11 months and (iii) \$279 million invested in senior debt securities (out of which \$252 million at a floating rate and

+\$27 million at a fixed rate) issued by primary financial institutions with an average rating of Aa3/A from Moody's and S&P. Both the Treasury Bills and the Floating Rate Notes are classified as available-for-sale and reported at fair value.
 See Note 12 to our Unaudited Interim Consolidated Financial Statements.

 Marketable securities, non-current corresponded in prior periods to Auction Rate Securities purchased by Credit Suisse.
-As of July 2, 2011, we recovered the investment through a cash settlement with Credit Suisse and therefore have no more Auction Rate Securities in our portfolio.
+As of October 1, 2011, we fully recovered the investment through a cash settlement with Credit Suisse and therefore have no more Auction Rate Securities in our portfolio.

-Financial debt was \$1,870 million as at July 2, 2011, comprised of \$1,045 million long-term debt and \$825 million of which \$222 million short-term borrowings and \$603 million of current portion of long-term debt.
-The breakdown of our financial debt as of July 2, 2011 was as follows: (i) \$492 million of our 2016 Convertible Bonds, (ii) \$585 million of our 2013 Senior Bonds, (iii) \$549 million in European Investment Bank loans (the "EIB Loans"), (iv) \$13 million in loans from other funding programs, (v) \$9 million of capital leases and (vi) \$222 million of short-term borrowings related to ST-Ericsson.
+Financial debt was \$1,709 million as at October 1, 2011, composed of \$840 million comprising (i) \$307 million short-term borrowings, (ii) \$533 million of current portion of long-term debt and (iii) \$869 million long-term debt.
+The breakdown of our total financial debt was as follows as of October 1, 2011: (i) \$421 million of our 2016 Convertible Bonds, (ii) \$473 million of our 2013 Senior Bonds, (iii) \$486 million in European Investment Bank loans (the "EIB Loans"), (iv) \$12 million in loans from other funding programs, (v) \$10 million of capital leases and (vi) \$307 million of short-term borrowings related to ST-Ericsson.
 The EIB Loans represent two committed credit facilities as part of R&D funding programs.
-The first, for R&D in France, was drawn in U.S. dollars, between December 2006 and February 2008, for a total amount of \$341 million, of which \$117 million had been paid back as at July 2, 2011.
-The second for R&D projects in Italy, was drawn in U.S. dollars, between August and October 2008, for a total amount of \$380 million, out of which \$54 million had been paid back as of July 2, 2011.
+The first, for R&D in France, was drawn in U.S. dollars, between December 2006 and February 2008, for a total amount of \$341 million, of which \$127 million had been paid back as at October 1, 2011.
+The second for R&D projects in Italy, was drawn in U.S. dollars, between August and October 2008, for a total amount of \$380 million, out of which \$109 million had been paid back as of October 1, 2011.

-Additionally, we had unutilized committed medium term credit facilities with core relationship banks of about \$500 million.
-At July 2, 2011, the amounts available under the short-term lines of credit were not reduced by any borrowing.
-On September 27, 2010, we signed with the European Investment Bank a new €350 million loan to support our industrial and R&D programs, which is currently undrawn.
+Additionally, we had unutilized committed medium-term credit facilities with core relationship banks of about \$500 million.
+At October 1, 2011, the amounts available under the short-term lines of credit were unutilized.
+On September 27, 2010, we signed with the European Investment Bank a €350 million multicurrency loan to support our industrial and R&D programs, which is currently undrawn.

-In 2010 we granted, together with Ericsson, a \$200 million committed facility to ST-Ericsson, extended to \$500 million in April 2011, of which \$445 million (\$222.5 million for each parent) was utilized as of July 2, 2011.
+In 2010, we granted, together with Ericsson, a \$200 million committed facility to ST-Ericsson, extended to \$500 million in April 2011.
+Our Supervisory Board has approved an extension up to an overall amount of \$800 million, out of which \$400 million will be funded by us.
+As of October 1, 2011, \$614 million (\$307 million for each parent) was utilized.
 We and Ericsson intend to extend the committed facility to fund ST-Ericsson.
-Our Supervisory Board has approved an extension up to an overall amount of \$800 million, out of which \$400 million will be funded by us.
 Withdrawals on the facility are subject to approval by the parent companies at ST-Ericsson's Board of Directors.